PCdurham/UAV2Sen/README.md

 The algorithms work best with Sentinel 2 data where all bands have been super-resolved to 10m.
 We used the super-resolution plugin for ESA SNAP.
 [Super-Resolution for SNAP](https://nicolas.brodu.net/recherche/superres/)

 *GIS preparation*
 Once the Sentinel 2 images have been super-resolved, they should be cropped to an area matching the UAV survey areas that wil be used to train the fuzzy classification.
 We assume the use of 3 classes for water, sediment and vegetation.
 It also requires class rasters created manually (rasterised polygons) which define areas of the classes above.
-The process will therefore expect 3 files for each site: A cropped Sentinel 2 file ending in _S2.tif
+The process will therefore expect 3 files for each site: A cropped Sentinel 2 file ending in _S2.tif; a classified orthomosaic ending with _UAVCLS.tif and a rasterised polygon file ending in _dbPoly.tif.

-### Model Training
-UAV2SEN_FuzzyDNN, UAV2SEN_FuzzyRF, UAV2SEN_FuzzyCNN will train the appropriate model with the sample data.
-Note that the model will not be saved so must be ketp in memory for the next steps.

-### Model Validation
-UAV2SEN.FuzzyValidation will validate any of the trained predictors against grount truth data also included in the sample dataset.

-### Map Production
-UAV2SEN_FuzzyCNN_QGIS is coded to run in the Python console of QGIS.
-Scripts were tested under QGIS 3.4 long term release.
-Keras, Tensorflow and Scikit-Image must also be installed in the python 3 environment of QGIS.
-This script will train the CNN model and calculate a fuzzy classification for a user-specified image.
-The result will be 3 seperate raster outputs containing the membership % for classes of water, vegetation and dry sediment.
+This data is controlled with a small csv file with fields: 'Site Name', 'Abbrev', 'Month', 'Year', 'Training', 'Validation'.
+The training and vlaidation fields are filled with 0s or 1s and later used to select sites for training of validation.
+The script UAV2SEN_CheckFiles.py can be used to check that all the listed sites have the expected files in the folder.

+### Step 1: Data Compilation
+Before modelling the data must be organised into a set of tensors and associated dataframe with the classification labels and associated site details.
+This process is controlled with the csv file.
+First, run UAV2SEN_MakeCrispTensor.py.
+This will run through all the listed sites, ignoring the 'Training' and 'Validation' fields.
+Label will be compiled by converting the UAV classes into crisp classes and by using the polygon interpretations.
+All the super-resolved sentinel 2 cropped images will be tiled and associated label data compiled.
+The tensors will be saved as a large numpy array and the labels as a csv.
+Second, run UAV2SEN_MakeFuzzyTensor.py.
+This process is similar except that the label data will consist of fuzzy membership percentages for each pixel.

+For each script, the user must carefully read and edit the 'User Inputs' section at the start of the script.

+### Step 1: Modelling
+Once data have been compiled, modelling can begin.
+The modelling process is controlled with the csv site list file.
+To use a site for model training, add a 1 in the training column.
+To use a site for model validation, add a 1 in the validation column.
+For each model run, a minimum of 1 training site and minimum of 1 validation site are required.
+It is not recommended to use a site for both training and validation, but this will not cause an exception.

+UAV2SEN_CrispCNN will use crisp data and run a crisp classifier algorithm.
+The routine has a model tuning option that allows the user to adjust training epochs and avoid overfitting.
+The validation data will be used to produce F1 scores for the validation predictions.
+There is also an option to display the mapped output of the validation site predictions.
+The trained model will be saved to disk.

+UAV2SEN_FuzzyCNN will use the fuzzy membership data.
+The routine has similar model tuning options.
+The validation data will be used to examine mean and rms values of fuzzy prediction as well as the slope of predicted vs observed fuzzy predictions.
+There is also an option to display the mapped output of the validation site predictions.
+The trained model will be saved to disk.

+UAV2SEN_Fuzzy2Crisp will train a fuzzy model but will use this model to predict crisp classes.
+Validation will be done with F1 scores and here the user can adjust the threshold of what constitutes a pure class.
+There is also an option to display the mapped output of the validation site predictions.
+The trained model will NOT be saved to disk.
+Use the fuzzyCNN script above for to produce saved models.

+### Step 2: Large Scale Deployment
+For map production, UAV2SEN_fuzzyCNN_BigTif.py can take a large geocoded image and run a pre-trained CNN model.
+The outputs will be 3 geocoded rasters for vegetation membership, water membership and sediment membership.
+These will open and overlay directly in a GIS program for furtherprocessing.
+The rasters are coded from 0 to 100 thus directly giving the membership % for the given class of a given pixel.
+EG, if a pixel of the water membership raster has a value of 56, the pixel is predicted to have 56% water.